China, France eye Gambian port upgrade to rival Dakar

-BANJUL Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what industry sources say could be a rival to neighboring Senegal's Dakar.
+BANJUL (Reuters) - Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what industry sources say could be a rival to neighboring Senegal's Dakar.

 It would be one of the first major structural changes in Gambia following the end of President Yahya Jammeh's more than 20-year rule in January.